heroui-inc/heroui-mcp/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you resolve common issues when using the HeroUI MCP server.
+This guide helps you resolve common issues when using the HeroUI React MCP server.

 ## Common Issues